-- our estimates regarding future results of operations, financial position, research and development costs, capital requirements, and our needs for additional financing; - how long we can continue to fund our operations with our existing cash and cash equivalents; - changes in market conditions, general economic conditions, and the banking sector, and potential constraints in accessing capital or credit if and when needed with favorable terms, if at all; - the potential impairment of our intangible assets and goodwill on our consolidated balance sheet, which could lead to material impairment charges in the future: - potential delays and uncertainties in our anticipated timelines and milestones and additional costs associated with the impact of the residual effects of the coronavirus pandemic on our clinical trial operations; - the costs, timing, and results, of our preclinical studies and clinical trials, as well as the number of required trials for regulatory approval and the criteria for success in such trials; - legal and regulatory developments in the United States, or U.S., and foreign countries, including any actions or advice that may affect the design, initiation, timing, continuation, progress or outcome of clinical trials or result in the need for additional clinical trials; - the difficulties and expenses associated with obtaining and maintaining regulatory approval of our product candidates, and the indication and labeling under any such approval; - risks related to manufacturing active pharmaceutical ingredients, drug product, and other materials we need; - delays, interruptions or failures in the manufacture and supply of our product candidates; - the plans of our AEROSURF and KL4 licensee, Lee's (HK) and Zhaoke, and their ability to successfully execute necessary clinical and business development activities in a timely manner, if at all, to support development and commercialize the licensed product candidates; - the performance of third parties, both foreign and domestic, upon which we depend, including contract research organizations, contract manufacturing organizations, contract laboratories, and independent contractors; - the size and growth of the potential markets for our product candidates, the regulatory requirements in such markets, the rate and degree of market acceptance of our product candidates, and our ability to serve those markets; - the success of competing therapies and products that are or may become available;
+- our estimates regarding future results of operations, financial position, research and development costs, capital requirements, and our needs for additional financing; - how long we can continue to fund our operations with our existing cash and cash equivalents; - written notice from The Nasdaq Stock Market LLC, or Nasdaq, that we have failed to comply with Nasdaq's continued listing standards; if we fail to regain compliance within the allowed grace periods or other processes provided under the Nasdaq listing requirements, our common stock may be delisted and the value of our common stock may decrease; - the potential impairment of our intangible assets and goodwill on our condensed consolidated balance sheet, which could lead to material impairment charges in the future; - potential delays and uncertainties in our anticipated timelines and milestones and additional costs associated with the impact of the residual effects of the coronavirus pandemic on our clinical trial operations; - the costs, timing, and results, of our preclinical studies and clinical trials, as well as the number of required trials for regulatory approval and the criteria for success in such trials; - legal and regulatory developments in the United States, or U.S., and foreign countries, including any actions or advice that may affect the design, initiation, timing, continuation, progress or outcome of clinical trials or result in the need for additional clinical trials; - the difficulties and expenses associated with obtaining and maintaining regulatory approval of our product candidates, and the indication and labeling under any such approval; - risks related to manufacturing active pharmaceutical ingredients, drug product, and other materials we need: - delays, interruptions or failures in the manufacture and supply of our product candidates; - the plans of our AEROSURF and KL4 licensee, Lee's Pharmaceutical (HK) Ltd., or Lee's (HK), and its ability to successfully execute necessary clinical and business development activities in a timely manner, if at all, to support development and commercialize the licensed product candidates; - the performance of third parties, both foreign and domestic, upon which we depend, including contract research organizations, contract manufacturing organizations, contract laboratories, and independent contractors; - the size and growth of the potential markets for our product candidates, the regulatory requirements in such markets, the rate and degree of market acceptance of our product candidates, and our ability to serve those markets; - the success of competing therapies and products that are or may become available;

-- our ability to limit our exposure under product liability lawsuits; - our ability to obtain and maintain intellectual property protection for our product candidates; - recently enacted and future legislation, including but not limited to, the Inflation Reduction Act of 2022, regarding the healthcare system in the U.S. or the healthcare systems in foreign jurisdictions; - our ability to recruit or retain key scientific, commercial or management personnel or to retain our executive officers; - our ability to secure electronically stored work product, including clinical data, analyses, research, communications, and other materials necessary to gain regulatory approval of our product candidates, including those acquired from third parties, and assure the integrity, proper functionality, and security of our internal computer and information systems and prevent or avoid cyber-attacks, malicious intrusion, breakdown, destruction, security incidents, data privacy violations, or other significant disruption; - economic uncertainty resulting from inflation and the rapid increase in interest rates, including concerns involving liquidity, defaults or other non-performance by financial institutions; - economic uncertainty resulting from geopolitical instability, including the ongoing military conflict between Russia and Ukraine, the People's Republic of China and the Republic of China (Taiwan); and - other risks and uncertainties, including those described or incorporated by reference under the caption "Risk Factors" in this prospectus.
+- our ability to limit our exposure under product liability lawsuits; - our ability to obtain and maintain intellectual property protection for our product candidates; - recently enacted and future legislation, including but not limited to, the Inflation Reduction Act of 2022, regarding the healthcare system in the U.S. or the healthcare systems in foreign jurisdictions; - our ability to recruit or retain key scientific, commercial or management personnel or to retain our executive officers; - our ability to secure electronically stored work product, including clinical data, analyses, research, communications, and other materials necessary to gain regulatory approval of our product candidates, including those acquired from third parties, and assure the integrity, proper functionality, and security of our internal computer and information systems and prevent or avoid cyber-attacks, malicious intrusion, breakdown, destruction, loss of data privacy, or other significant disruption; - economic uncertainty resulting from inflation or geopolitical instability, including the ongoing military conflict between Russia and Ukraine, the People's Republic of China and the Republic of China (Taiwan); and - other risks and uncertainties, including those described or incorporated by reference under the caption "Risk Factors" in this prospectus.